UnixBird-ps/devops21-metodik2-groupwork/README.md

 We will start with
 * different teams in the same main project having the code for their service in specific branches.
 * your team can create as many branches you want, but you start with branching out the main branch and call your base branch "main-service-name".
-* then you can create dev and feature branches according to the same naming convention (dev-service-name, feature-some-feature-service-name etc) from your specific main branch.
+* then you can create dev and feature branches according to the same naming convention (dev-service-name, dev-service-name-feature-some-feature etc) from your specific main branch.

 **Note:** Should we need to separate the code further we might move each service into separate repositories.
-But we will wait with doing that intill the project is big enough.
+But we will wait with doing that until the project is big enough.

 ## How to get started!
-Checkout the docker branch and run the following command in your terminal:
+For completely new service, start by first creating your service branch based on the template-dev branch and run the following command in your terminal:

 ```
 ./create-docker-tools.sh